-Sri Chandraprabhu, the eighth Jain Tirthankara was born in Chandrapuri, a city that is found on the banks of watercourse Ganges, regarding twenty kilometre off from Varanasi.
-Sri Chandraprabhu was born to King Mahasena and Queen Lakshmana Devi of the Ikshvaku kinsfolk. per Jain texts, his birth-date was the twelfth day of the ‘Paush’ Krishna month of the Indian calendar.
-Chandrapuri encompasses a white idol that is worshiped by a majority of the Shwetambars.
+Sri Chandraprabhu, the eighth Jain Tirthankara was born in Chandrapuri, a city that is found on the banks of the watercourse Ganges, twenty kilometres off from Varanasi.
+Sri Chandraprabhu was born to King Mahasena and Queen Lakshmana Devi of the Ikshvaku kinsfolk. per Jain texts, his birth date was the twelfth day of the ‘Paush’ Krishna month of the Indian calendar.
+Chandrapuri encompasses a white idol that is worshipped by a majority of the Shwetambars.
 Lord Chandraprabhu took Jain Diksha (initiation) and got the sunshine of true data at this place. he’s aforesaid to possess become a Siddha (a liberated soul).

 Chandraprabha was the eighth Jain Tīrthankara of this age (avasarpini).
-He was born to King Mahasena and Queen Lakshmana Devi at Chandrapuri, Varanasi on 12th day month Pausa within the Ikshvaku clan.
+He was born to King Mahasena and Queen Lakshmana Devi at Chandrapuri, Varanasion the 12th day of the month Pausa within the Ikshvaku clan.
 Nine months before the birth of Chandraprabha, Queen Lakshmana Devi dreamt the sixteen most auspicious dreams.
 Chandraprabha spent 2 lakh pūrva as a youth (kumāra kāla) and ruled His kingdom for six lakh pūrva and 24 pūrvāṇga (rājya kāla).
-During his rule, Chandraprabhu was apathetic towards the standard delights and princely grandeur.
+During his rule, Chandraprabhu was apathetic towards the standard of delights and princely grandeur.

 Chandraprabha is typically depicted during a lotus or Kayotsarga posture, with a crescent moon symbol beneath him; each tīrthankara features a distinct emblem, which allows worshippers to differentiate similar idols.
 Like all Tirthankaras, he’s depicted with Shrivatsa and downcast eyes.

-The earliest known sculpture of Chandraprabha was installed by Maharajadhiraja Ramagupta of Gupta dynasty.
+The earliest known sculpture of Chandraprabha was installed by Maharajadhiraja Ramagupta of the Gupta dynasty.